karakyrt/grafana.doc/README.md

-                                                  #Install Grafana
+                                                  # Install Grafana

-  #Whot is Grafana ??
+  # What is Grafana ??
 Grafana is an open source, feature rich, powerful, elegant and highly-extensible analytics and monitoring software that runs on Linux, Windows and MacOS.
 It is a de facto software for data analytics, being used at Stack Overflow, eBay, PayPal, Uber and Digital Ocean – just to mention but a few.
 It supports 30+ open source as well as commercial databases/data sources including MySQL, PostgreSQL, Graphite, Elasticsearch, OpenTSDB, Prometheus and InfluxDB.
 It allows you to dig deeply into large volumes of real-time, operational data; visualize, query, set alerts and get insights from your metrics from different storage locations.

- #Steps for Installation:
+ # Steps for Installation:

 1. You need use 'namespaces' it already created on Kubernetes Cluster